-In November 2020, we received clearance from Health Canada to proceed with the initiation of a Phase 2a clinical trial of tegoprubart for people with type 1 diabetes undergoing islet cell transplantation.
-In November 2021, we received IND clearance from the FDA to proceed with the initiation of a Phase 2a clinical trial of tegoprubart for people with type 1 diabetes undergoing islet cell transplantation in the United States.
+In November 2020, the Company received clearance from Health Canada to proceed with the initiation of a Phase 2a clinical trial of tegoprubart for people with type 1 diabetes undergoing islet cell transplantation.
+In November 2021, the Company received IND clearance from the FDA for a Phase 2a clinical trial of tegoprubart for up to six people with type 1 diabetes undergoing islet cell transplantation at the University of Chicago.
+In June 2022, the FDA granted orphan drug designation to tegoprubart for the prevention of allograft rejection in pancreatic islet cell transplantation.
+In August 2022, the Company announced the closure of the clinical site in Canada in order to concentrate resources in the United States.